Gluten Free Pumpkin Pie

-My special job during the Thanksgiving holiday: help my grammy make pies.
+My special job during the Thanksgiving holiday: help grammy make pies.
 My family’s favorite was pumpkin pie, and I still love to make it!
-Unfortunately, Dave did not share my sentiment for this holiday delight, until now.
-Together, we created the best, gluten free pumpkin pie – ever.
-It’s so good, we eat it right out of the pie pan with spoons.
+Unfortunately, Dave did not share my sentiment for this holiday tradition, until now!
+Together, we created the best, Flour Farm gluten free Pumpkin Pie – ever.
+It’s so good, we eat it right out of the pie dish with spoons.
 Yep!
+BTW: we make this pie anytime we have a pumpkin craving.
+Who needs to wait for Thanksgiving?

-What makes our pie so special is that we cook up our own sweetened condensed milk, which tastes delicious!
+What makes our pie so special?
+We cook up our own sweetened condensed milk, which tastes delicious!
 Add organic light brown cane sugar to organic whole milk and simmer on the stove until ready (directions are in the recipe below.)
 The result is far superior to anything you will buy off the shelf.
-Best of all, you can make the sweetened condensed milk ahead of time and store in the refrigerator for up to six months.
+Best of all, you can make the sweetened condensed milk ahead of time and store in the refrigerator.
 To watch a video on how to make your own sweetened condensed milk, click on this link to Gemma’s Bigger Bolder Baking Blog.

 Also, pumpkin pie spice is a welcome addition to cinnamon and allspice.
 If you choose to make your own pumpkin pie spice, Joy the Baker has an amazing blend.
 Click on this link for the recipe.
 Finally, a touch of vanilla balances the pie flavors perfectly.